What can life after menopause be like when the is over?

-While we at Gennev do believe that age begets wisdom, we also realize that, with age, our confidence levels increase when it comes to certain subjects.
+While we at Gennev do believe that age begets wisdom, we also realize that, with age, our confidence levels and resiliance increase when it comes to certain subjects.

 The older we get, the wiser and stronger we become.
 We can look back at our lives and reflect, “I went through a lot...and I made it.”

 This being said, some adults do begin backtracking when it comes to confidence later in life, and menopause symptoms can make confidence even slipperier to hold on to.
 If support is needed, seek it out and use it to build the feelings of accomplishment you've earned and have a right to enjoy.